-The word ‘Stress’ (Noun) refers to a state of mental or emotional strain and also the physical pressure or tension placed on something.
-In this guide, you’ll learn the full meaning, definition, etymology, synonyms, antonyms, and real-life examples of how to use ‘Stress’ correctly in various contexts.
+The word ‘stress’ (noun) refers to a state of mental or emotional strain, and it can also mean physical pressure or tension on something.
+In this guide, you’ll learn the full meaning, definition, etymology, synonyms, antonyms, and real-life examples of how to use ‘stress’ correctly in everyday writing and real situations.

 Stress Explained in Depth

-A complete and detailed guide to the word ‘Stress’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘stress’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+If you’re also learning related vocabulary, you may find it helpful to compare stress with terms like anxiety and relaxation, since they often appear together in mental health discussions.

 Meanings of Stress

-Stress describes emotional or physical pressure resulting from challenging or demanding situations.
+Stress describes emotional or physical pressure that results from challenging or demanding situations.
 It can also mean emphasis placed on something important, whether in speech, action, or thought.
 As a verb, it means to emphasize or highlight something.

 Definition